twanh/note-system/README.md

 For example: `notesystem convert notes html_notes --pandoc-template=my_template.html`

 Make sure that the template you want to use is installed in `~/.pandoc/templates` or wherever your pandoc looks for templates.

+#### Converting to PDF (instead of html)

+Converting to pdf instead of html can be enabled using the `--to-pdf flag`.
+Note that when converting to pdf no default template is used.
+Templates can be used in when specified with the`--pandoc-template` flag.

+#### Ignoring pandoc warnings

+Pandoc output a lot of warnings (by default), these are show by default but can de disabled using the `--ignore-warnings` flag.

 ### Searching